bscra/tracks/README.md

 So the red lane main straight at Castle could be represented by say a starting reference point of 0,0, the first segment marker at 11.5,0 etc. If the track could be mapped there would be 99 points per lane - one for each segment.

 For a more detailed representation of the track, each lane could be represented more finely by collecting points every centimeter say.
-These could them be chained together to build a vector, graphic representation of each lane.
+These could then be chained together to build a vector, graphic representation of each lane.